Information For Buyers

 Another tool is the AKC video on the Greyhound, where our breed standard and other useful information is explained in layman’s terms.

 If you feel that you are not up to the task of showing your own dogs, there are people willing and able to do so for a fee.
-Each handler will have their own fee schedule, usually $50.00 – $65.00 per show.
+Each handler will have their own fee schedule.
 Take the opportunity to observe these people at a local show.
 Watch their interaction with the dogs they handle, are the dogs comfortable or stressed, clean, well conditioned and in good weight?
 Again, references from their past clients will be most helpful.
 You can find these by checking out some back issues of Sighthound Review and speaking with people ringside.